michael2012z/BitBible/markdown/KJV/files/Isa.md

 15. Thus saith the Lord God of hosts, Go, get thee unto this treasurer, even unto Shebna, which is over the house, and say,

-16. What hast thou here? and whom hast thou here, that thou hast hewed thee out a sepulchre here, as he that heweth him out a sepulchre on high, and that graveth an habitation for himself in a rock?as…: or, O he
+16. What hast thou here? and whom hast thou here, that thou hast hewed thee out a sepulchre here, as he that heweth him out a sepulchre on high, and that graveth an habitation for himself in a rock?

-17. Behold, the Lord will carry thee away with a mighty captivity, and will surely cover thee.will carry…: or, who covered thee with an excellent covering, and clothed thee gorgeously, (next verse) shall surely, etca mighty…: Heb. the captivity of a man
+17. Behold, the Lord will carry thee away with a mighty captivity, and will surely cover thee.

-18. He will surely violently turn and toss thee like a ball into a large country: there shalt thou die, and there the chariots of thy glory shall be the shame of thy lord’s house.large: Heb. large of spaces
+18. He will surely violently turn and toss thee like a ball into a large country: there shalt thou die, and there the chariots of thy glory shall be the shame of thy lord’s house.

 19. And I will drive thee from thy station, and from thy state shall he pull thee down.